6 Real-World Ways to Surface Actionable Data to Frontline Employees

 An effective frontline tool will go beyond simply providing employees with access to data.
 It should feel like a helpful, natural part of their workflow.
 The best data tools may not even feel like a data tool, but instead an informative or process management tool that makes employees’ jobs easier.
 By bringing your end users alongside you through the design process you will create the solution they want and need — versus what leaders at corporate think people will use.
 You’ll ensure you’re addressing users’ pain points, reducing manual processes, and ultimately, lowering barriers to adoption.

-Here are a few real-world examples of tools and best practices to surface insights to your frontline employees.
+Let's jump into a few real-world examples of tools and best practices to surface insights to your frontline employees.

-Seamless buy-online-pick-up-in-store with Target
+Seamless buy-online-pick-up-in-store (BOPIS) with Target

 Drive Up, Target’s top-rated service that brings guests’ online orders to their cars for free, is able to put together orders in as fast as 21 minutes.
 This is due in no small part to trained frontline staff using an intuitive tool so they can handle orders as soon as they come in.
 To complete an order, customers must hit the “I’m on my way” button in the app, after which Drive Up staff can track pending orders and customers’ ETA to the store from their own handheld devices.
 When a customer signals their arrival in a Drive Up parking spot, team members are notified on their devices with a familiar “honk” sound — and a notification of who the guest is.
 In a busy retail setting, the sound notification ensures alerts aren’t missed among other in-store sounds.